MichiganDataScienceTeam/flint-water/README.md

 # Flint - Water
 This repository contains some of the preliminary work done by the Michigan Data Science Team related to the Flint Water Crisis.
+A majority of the work here was done on May 1st, 2016, and eventually led to the creation of the _Post Data Dive Summary_ notebook, found in `/Notebooks/`.

 ### Data Used
 _Unfortunately, we cannot make all of the data we used public at this time._